Search

 La Chinoise is a satire of new political youth, but a satire from within, based on observation, and a satire that loves its targets more than it loves anything else — that, perhaps, can see beauty and hope only in its targets.
 But not much hope.
 In a section toward the end, the movie goes outside comedy.
 Godard introduces Francis Jeanson, an older man with political experience, a humane radical who connects.
 Jeanson tries to explain to Véronique that her terrorist actions will not have the consequences she envisions.
 She describes her tactics for closing the universities, and, gently but persistently, he raises the question “What next?”
 There is no question whose side Godard is on — that of the revolutionary children — but in showing their styles of action and of thought he has used his doubts, and his fears for them.
 Though his purpose is didactic, the movie is so playful and quick-witted and affectionate that it’s possible — indeed, likely — that audiences will be confused about Godard’s “attitude.”

 How can the modern “possessed” be funny?
-The fusion of attitudes — seeing characters as charming and poetic and, at the same time, preposterous and absurd — is one of Godard’s contributions to modem film.
+The fusion of attitudes — seeing characters as charming and poetic and, at the same time, preposterous and absurd — is one of Godard’s contributions to modern film.
 (Truffaut worked in almost the same mode in Shoot the Piano Player — the mode that in America led to Bonnie and Clyde.)
 Godard’s attitude toward his characters is similar to Scott Fitzgerald’s in that he loves beautiful, doomed youth, but his style is late-sixties.
-If one examines books on modem movies, the stills generally look terrible — shlocky, dated, cluttered, and artificially lighted.
+If one examines books on modern movies, the stills generally look terrible — shlocky, dated, cluttered, and artificially lighted.
 Stills from Godard’s films provide such a contrast that they can be spotted at once.
 In natural light, his figures are isolated and clearly defined in space against impersonal modem buildings with advertising posters or in rooms against white walls with unframed pictures from magazines.
 The look is of modem graphics, and that, of course, is why the stills reproduce so well.
 The ironic elegance of his hard-edge photographic compositions on screen is derived from graphics, comic strips, modern decor, and the two-dimensional television image.
 The frames in a Godard film are perfectly suited to fast comprehension — one can see everything in them at a glance — and to quick cutting.
 They can move with the speed of a comic strip, in which we also read the whole picture and the words at once.
 This visual style, which enables him to make a comedy out of politics and despair, has, however, often been misinterpreted as an attempt to achieve “pure form” on screen.
 Godard is not trying to create a separate world of abstract film that might be analogous to the arts of music and abstract painting, and it is a way not of explaining his movies but of explaining them away to say that they are works of art because they are going in the same direction as painting — as if every art reached its culmination when it was emptied of verbal meaning and of references to this world.
 Godard uses abstract design because he responds to the future in the present and because he is trying to show how human relationships are changing in this new world of advertising art, dehumanized housing, multiple forms of prostitution.
 He does not work in a studio; he selects locations that reveal how abstract modern urban living already is.
 He fills the screen with a picture of Brecht and the definition “Theatre is a commentary on reality.”
 He uses words as words — for what they mean (and he satirizes the characters in La Chinoise for using words abstractly).
 He is no more an abstractionist than the comic-strip artist, who also uses simplified compositions and bright primary colors as a visual-verbal shorthand technique.
 If the meaning is conveyed by a balloon containing the word “Splat!” you don’t need to paint in the leaves on the branches of the trees or the herringbone design on the pants.
 And if modem life is seen in terms of the future, the leaves and the weave are already gone.
 It’s folly to view Godard s stripped-down-for-speed-and-wit visual style as if he were moving away from the impurities of meaning; that’s a way of cancelling out everything that goes on in a movie like La Chinoise — of “appreciating” everything the “artist” does and not reacting to or understanding anything the person says.

 For a movie-maker, Godard is almost incredibly intransigent.
-At this point, it would be easy for him to court popularity with the young audience (which is the only audience he has ever had, and he has had little of that one) by making his revolutionaries romantic, like the gangster in “Breathless.”
+At this point, it would be easy for him to court popularity with the young audience (which is the only audience he has ever had, and he has had little of that one) by making his revolutionaries romantic, like the gangster in Breathless.
 Romantic revolutionaries could act out political plots instead of robberies.
 But he does not invest the political activists of La Chinoise with glamour or mystery, or even passion.
 His romantic heroes and heroines were old-fashioned enough to believe in people, and hence to be victimized; the members of Véronique’s group believe love is impossible, and for them it is.
 Godard does just what will be hardest to take: he makes them infantile and funny — victims of Pop culture.
 And though he likes them because they are ready to convert their slogans into action, because they want to do something, the movie asks, “And after you’ve closed the universities, what next?”

-New Yorker, April 6,1968
+New Yorker, April 6, 1968

 SHARE THIS ARTICLE